SaifOmran/Obsidian/Python/Python.md

 ```
 ---
 # input()
-- This function is used to takes input from the user
+- This function is used to take input from the user

 >The *input()* returns data as string